Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 1. Print-through: Fast head-to-tail wind, fast tail-to-head wind.
 2. Vinegar Syndrome:  Stop and alert the Archivist if Vinegar Syndrome is discovered.
 This condition may require out-sourcing for remediation.

-###DAT.
+### DAT.

 TBD

-##Audio Preservation Master File Specifications
+## Audio Preservation Master File Specifications

 The Audio Preservation Master File is the highest-level digital derivative of an archive original recording.
-It is produced to represent a complete and unmodified copy of the archive original recording's signal, and so is produced free of signal processing, editing, equalization, level adjustment, and sonic restoration.###The Audio Preservation Master File production will: * represent the complete recorded content of the archive original recording, including the principle program content, any and all unidentified and undocumented content, calibration tones, and any and all pre and post-program ambient sound.* represent the complete dynamic and frequency range of the archive original recording* be produced de-emphasising any noise reduction system inherant in the signal (Dolby A, B, etc.).
+It is produced to represent a complete and unmodified copy of the archive original recording's signal, and so is produced free of signal processing, editing, equalization, level adjustment, and sonic restoration.

+### The Audio Preservation Master File production will:

+* represent the complete recorded content of the archive original recording, including the principle program content, any and all unidentified and undocumented content, calibration tones, and any and all pre and post-program ambient sound.
+* represent the complete dynamic and frequency range of the archive original recording
+* be produced de-emphasising any noise reduction system inherant in the signal (Dolby A, B, etc.).
-* be produced de-emphasising any equalization system inherant in the signal (Type I, II, etc.). * be produced to comply with the technical recommendations, practices and strategies outlined in the International Association of Audiovisual Archives’, Guidelines on the Production and Preservation of Digital Audio Objects, IASA-TC 04, 2nd edition###Audio Preservation Master Files will be produced using the following file specs:For the reformatting of analog archive original recordings.
+* be produced de-emphasising any equalization system inherant in the signal (Type I, II, etc.).
+* be produced to comply with the technical recommendations, practices and strategies outlined in the International Association of Audiovisual Archives’, Guidelines on the Production and Preservation of Digital Audio Objects, IASA-TC 04, 2nd edition

+### Audio Preservation Master Files will be produced using the following file specs:

+For the reformatting of **analog** archive original recordings.

+* BWF file.
- * WAV file format [YES?].  * 96k sample rate.  * 24 bit depth.  * One or two-channel file as appropriate [yes?].
-For the reformatting of digital archive original recordings.
+* 96k sample rate.
+* 24 bit depth.
+* One or two-channel file as appropriate [yes?].

+For the reformatting of **digital** archive original recordings.

-* WAV file format [YES?].  * Sample rate equal to the archive original recording’s sample rate[yes?]   * Bit depth equal to the archive original recording’s bit depth [yes?]  * One or two-channel file as appropriate [yes?]###Audio Preservation Master Files will be named using the following convention:* Format identifier + Face identifier + Region identifier (optional as needed) + file extension	Example:	HBG00006_01.wav
+* BWF file [YES?].
+* Sample rate equal to the archive original recording’s sample rate[yes?]
+* Bit depth equal to the archive original recording’s bit depth [yes?]
+* One or two-channel file as appropriate [yes?]

+### Audio Preservation Master Files will be named using the following convention:

+* Format identifier + Face identifier + Region identifier (optional as needed) + file extension

+	Example:	HBG00006_01.wav

-##Audio Preservation Master File (digi-prov?)
+## Audio Preservation Master File (digi-prov?)
 Metadata

-The following metadata is created for each Audio Preservation Master file to document technical aspects of the Archive Original Recording and the reformatting process and to provide provenance for the Audio Preservation Master file.
+The following metadata is created for each Audio Preservation Master file to document technical aspects of the Archive Original Recording and the reformatting processes to provide provenance for the Audio Preservation Master file.

-###Archive Original Recording Description.
+### Archive Original Recording Description.

 * Stock Manufacturer
 * Stock Number